kamshory/OTP-Pi/README.md

 # Topology

-Both WebSocket and Message Broker use a channel that can be configured from both sides (sender and receiver).
+Both WebSocket and Message Broker use a topic that can be configured from both sides (sender and receiver).

 To use WebSocket, please use the WSMessageBrocker library with the link https://github.com/kamshory/Messenger or you can create your own.